drycc/workflow/src/roadmap/planning-process.md

 # Planning Process

-Deis features a lightweight process that emphasizes openness and ensures every community member can be an integral part of planning for the future.
+Drycc features a lightweight process that emphasizes openness and ensures every community member can be an integral part of planning for the future.

 ## The Role of Maintainers

-[Maintainers][] lead the Deis projects.
+[Maintainers][] lead the Drycc projects.
 Their duties include proposing the Roadmap, reviewing and integrating contributions and maintaining the vision of the project.

 ## Open Roadmap

-The [Deis Roadmap](roadmap.md) is a community document.
+The [Drycc Roadmap](roadmap.md) is a community document.
 While Maintainers propose the Roadmap, it gets discussed and refined in Release Planning Meetings.

 ## Contributing to the Roadmap